mike-brown-angi/version-checker-test/README.md

 ```
 ## Part 4: Testing Kafka ##
 Yay!
-Let's test it out quick for a smoke test.
+Let's run a quick smoke test.
 We'll spin up a producer pod to put some messages out there, then create a consumer.
 With some luck there will be no surprises.
 ```shell
 ❯ kubectl -n queuing run kafka-producer -ti --image=quay.io/strimzi/kafka:0.26.0-kafka-3.0.0 --rm=true --restart=Never -- bin/kafka-console-producer.sh --broker-list kafka-kafka-bootstrap:9092 --topic manual-add-topic
 If you don't see a command prompt, try pressing enter.